lucky-chap/shelf/README.md

 Optional configuration:
 - Frontend (Vite env, in .env):
   - VITE_UNSPLASH_ACCESS_KEY (optional, only for client-side references)
+  - VITE_STRIPE_PUBLISHABLE_KEY (required for Stripe checkout redirect)

-- Backend (Node env, in .env or Encore Secrets):
+- Backend (Encore Secrets, configured in Infrastructure tab or .env for local dev ONLY):
+  - stripe_secret_key (required for creating Checkout Sessions)
+  - stripe_webhook_secret (required for validating webhooks)
   - UNSPLASH_ACCESS_KEY (optional, used server-side when searching Unsplash)

 Important:
 - Never put secret keys in frontend code.
 - The Unsplash backend API validates that UNSPLASH_ACCESS_KEY is set, or returns a clear error.
+- Stripe keys are read from Encore Secrets.

 ### Unsplash Configuration